 ‘Geneo offers round-the-clock remote mentor support to students’

-IL&FS Education & Technology Services Ltd. (IETS) recently launched its digital learning platform, Geneo.
+IL&FS Education & Technology Services Ltd. (IETS) recently launched its online learning platform, Geneo.
 The platform offers free personalised learning through curriculum-aligned content for students of class 8 to 10.
 In an interview with The Peeper Times, R.C.M.
 Reddy, MD & CEO, IL&FS, tells us why they are confident about the success of Geneo despite the stiff competition in the online learning market.

 1. You recently announced the commercial launch of your K-12 digital learning platform, Geneo.
 Can you tell us about it?
 How is it different from the other online learning platforms available in the market?